JuliaLang/julia/JuliaSyntax/docs/src/design.md

 ### Other oddities

-* Operators with suffices don't seem to always be parsed consistently as the same operator without a suffix.
+* Operators with suffixes don't seem to always be parsed consistently as the same operator without a suffix.
 Unclear whether this is by design or mistake.
   For example, `[x +y] ==> (hcat x (+ y))`, but `[x +₁y] ==> (hcat (call +₁ x y))`